nsonnad/otherdimensionalclub/src/notes/2015-09-21-this-free-online-encyclopedia-has-achieved-what-wikipedia-can-only-dream-of.md

 ---
-title: "This free online encyclopedia has achieved what Wikipedia can only dream of\n"
+title: "This free online encyclopedia has achieved what Wikipedia can only dream of"
 date: "2015-09-21"
 url: "https://qz.com/480741"
 description: "The genius of the _Stanford Encyclopedia of Philosophy_."